 and the 2018 Springer volume Women in Mathematics: Celebrating the Centennial of the Mathematical Association of

 University of Pennsylvania in

-Philadelphia, and my B.S. in math from the
+Philadelphia, and my BS in mathematics from the

 Department of Mathematics

 in Schenectady, NY.
 I was born in Charlotte, NC, but grew up in Buffalo, NY.
 For more information, see

 For students, the best way to contact me is

 or as an ASULearn Forum Message